 Relationships between Neurotypicals (NTs) and people on the Spectrum have their own difficulties, apart from regular relationships.
-That’s why I created the community, “ASPERGER SYNDROME & RELATIONSHIPS: Life with an Adult on the Autism Spectrum” as a group for partners, families and friends of “Aspies,” to gather and get support.
+That’s why I created the community, Asperger Syndrome: Partners & Family of Adults with ASD, as a group for partners, families and friends of “Aspies,” to gather and get support.

 People suffering from Empathy Dysfunctions can leave us feeling unheard and unimportant.
 Your spouse might hear what you say but is missing the bigger picture.
 This disconnection brings us down emotionally, exhausts us and creates chaos in our lives.